This article’s statistics come from third-party sources and do not represent the opinions of this website.

 (World Small Animal Veterinary Association)

 This one seems easy to understand.
 As animals age, they’re less active, so if you feed them the same amount that you always have, that unused energy will be converted to fat.
-It’s important to watch your pet’s waistline as they age, and don’t be afraid to lower the number of calories you give them if you notice that they are starting to get a bit pudgy.
+It’s important to watch your pet’s waistline as they age and don’t be afraid to lower the number of calories you give them if you notice that they are starting to get a bit overweight.

 Likewise, older owners are less likely to exercise their dogs.
-A sedentary lifestyle — especially if it’s a pampered one — is a recipe for a fat animal, so if you’re not up to exercising your pet, you might want to consider outsourcing the operation.
+A sedentary lifestyle—especially if it’s a pampered one—is a recipe for a fat animal, so if you’re not up to exercising your pet, you might want to consider outsourcing the operation.

 7. Overweight owners are more likely to have overweight pets.